 Large, 2-4" (depending on harvest date), round radishes with unique dark pink flesh.
 Large tops.
 Remarkably sweet, delicious taste.
+Great for pickling or winter salads.
 For summer to fall sowing only; will bolt to seed from spring sowing.
 Thin to 4" apart.
+Stores until early spring when kept at recommended storage conditions.
+Excellent fresh, grated, or cubed, and made into winter salads.
 Avg.
 44,900 seeds/lb.
 Packet: 250 seeds.

 Latin Name: Raphanus sativus

 Edible flowers: use in mixed salads, sprinkled on soups, for cider vinaigrette, with hot pasta and poached fish.